arsam31/SAAC02-Notes/README.md

 `www.netflix.com.`

 The period is assumed to be there in a browser when it's not present.
-The DNS Root is hosted on DNS Root Servers (13).
-These are hosted by 12 major companies.

-**Root Hints** is a pointer to the DNS Root server Root Hints are just a list of (13) DNS Root Servers,provided by vendors(microsoft)
+**Root Hints** is a pointer to the DNS Root server

 Process